St. Thomas Aquinas and the Immaculate Conception

 with the moment of animation.

-repeating that the Blessed Virgin Mary was conceived in original sin, we know
+when we find St. Thomas repeating that the Blessed Virgin Mary was conceived in

-that he is thinking of the conception of her body, which precedes in time her
+original sin, we know that he is thinking of the conception of her body, which

-At what exact moment, then, was Mary
+what exact moment, then, was Mary sanctified in her mother’s womb?
+To this

-except perhaps at the end of his life, when he seems to return to his original
+question he gives no precise answer, except perhaps at the end of his life,

-last period, he declares[39]
+Mary’s Immaculate Conception.
+Before this last period, he declares[38]

 that we do not know the precise moment, but that it was soon after animation.